-Chairperson of the Board Risk and Compliance Committee (BRCC) and member of the Board Audit Committee (BAC).
+Chairperson of the BRCC and member of the BAC.

 Mr. Fahad Badar has been a Director of the Bank since May 2016.
-He is also a member of the Board for United Arab Bank, PJSC in UAE since July 2016.
+He is also a member of the Board for United Arab Bank, PJSC in the UAE since July 2016.